 Is my direct debit/payroll payment automatically adjusted?

-There were changes to certain benefits from 1 January 2024.
+There were changes to certain benefits from 1 January 2025 and 1 April 2025.
 For an outline of these changes, please follow the button below.